 * Other countries check the cheap tickets site Viva.

 If you've arrived in Athens and want to continue to Paros by plain

 The fastest way to get from Athens to Paros is to take a connecting flight.
-This is only possible with Sky Express, OlympicAir or partner Aegeanair.
-The flight takes about340 minutes.
+This is possible with Sky Express, OlympicAir or partner Aegeanair.
+The flight takes about 30 minutes.
 They fly up to four times per day, but seats are limited so try to book early.

 If you've arrived in Greece and continue traveling by boat

 If you fly directly to Mykonos or Santorini (the two closest islands with an international airport), you can take a boat to Paros from there.
 From Mykonos to Paros takes about 45 minutes and from Santorini to Paros takes about 2-3 hours.
 Up to date travel times can also be found on the site of Polostours.
 If for some reason you can not travel the same day from these islands to Paros, do not worry, because there are nice hotels where you can stay one or two nights.
 This way you avoid Athens and you can instantly enjoy your holiday, although on another Greek island.
 Flying to Mykonos and then the boat to Paros is the fastest way to get to Paros.
 On arrival at Mykonos airport there are not to many taxi's.
 But there is a shuttle bus from the airport to the old port, where you can have a drink and enjoy the view and see Mykonos for a moment.
 From there every 30 minutes goes a small fishing boat (15 minutes) from the old port to the new port.
 This is allready the real holiday feeling when you are on this small boat.
 Trust me, I did it myself ;-) And after you have seen the hustle and buzzle of Mykonos, you will apreciate the beauty and calmness of Paros even more.